 The main data release for today will be in the shape of US Nonfarm Payrolls and Unemployment Rate at 1:30PM BST.
 For today’s session we continue to maintain a bearish view on risk assets and would prefer to position ourselves with an entry short at the pivot.

 Alternative Scenario Stronger than expected NFP data might prompt the Eurostoxx to test R1.

 EUR/USD Spot INTRADAY

-Alternative Scenario European headline risk will be a major caveat to our bearish positioning.
+Alternative Scenario European headline risk and US data will be our main caveats for the session ahead.

 BUND (Sept 12) INTRADAY

 Review The Bund traded sharply higher following the ECB press conference, gaining 0.95% on the day.
 Our yesterday’s strategy entry long at 142.64 was missed by 20 ticks.